Cooking Gorgeous

 Cooking Gorgeous » Recipes » Breakfast and Brunch

-Published: Jun 9, 2022 · Modified: Jul 28, 2022 by Ayla Clulee · This post may contain affiliate links.
+Published: Jun 9, 2022 · Modified: Aug 5, 2026 by Ayla Clulee

-Jump to Recipe
+Jump to Recipe Add as a Google Source

-salmon and spinach quiche served with salad
+Salmon and spinach quiche served with salad.

 Difference Between Quiche and Frittata

 Quiche is a French tart made with a homemade quiche crust filled with savory egg custard and pieces of cheese, meat, seafood, or vegetables.
+You can use a store-bought crust, or you can make your own.
+It can be served hot, warm, or cold.

 A frittata is like a crustless quiche or an unfolded omelet enriched with additional ingredients such as meats, cheeses, or/and vegetables.
+It is much quicker than making quiche, as it doesn't require any time to make a crust.

 Why This Recipe Works?

-• Same as my Salmon & Spinach Pasta, salmon quiche recipe is made with healthy fresh salmon and superfood spinach.
+• Just like my Pasta Alfredo with Salmon, this quiche recipe is made with healthy fresh salmon and superfood spinach.

 • The leftovers would keep refrigerated for up to three days in an airtight container.
 They are great for lunch boxes or picnics.